 With an 18-inch torso, I’ve always fit medium Osprey packs in the past, and I used a medium Atmos AG 65 on my first three trips with it (the yurt trip and trekking the Kepler and Dusky).
 But then I tried on a small and it fit me better.
-Osprey tells me the AG suspension may fit differently than other Osprey models, so measure your torso length and try on different sizes before buying.
+Osprey tells me the AG suspension may fit differently than other Osprey models, so measure your torso length.
 My wife has a 17-inch torso and the XS Aura fit her well, at the upper end of its fit range.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.